Jobbik

-The Jobbik – Movement for a Better Hungary (Jobbik Magyarországért Mozgalom, /hu/), commonly known as Jobbik (/hu/), and previously known as Conservatives (Jobbik - Konzervatívok) between 2023 and 2024, is a conservative political party in Hungary.

-Originating with radical and nationalist roots, at its beginnings, the party described itself as "a principled, conservative and radically patriotic Christian party", whose "fundamental purpose" is the protection of "Hungarian values and interests."
+The Jobbik – Movement for a Better Hungary (Jobbik Magyarországért Mozgalom, /hu/), commonly known as Jobbik (/hu/) and previously known as Conservatives (Jobbik - Konzervatívok) between 2023 and 2024, is a conservative political party in Hungary.
+Originating with radical and nationalist roots, at its beginnings the party described itself as "a principled, conservative and radically patriotic Christian party", whose "fundamental purpose" is the protection of "Hungarian values and interests."
 In 2014, the party was described as an "anti-Semitic organization" by The Independent and a "neo-Nazi party" by the president of the European Jewish Congress.

-From 2015 to 2020, the party started to re-define itself as a more moderate conservative people's party and changed the controversial elements of its communication, culminating with its new declaration of principles now defining itself as a centre-right, pro-European party with some residual moderated nationalist tendencies (the position previously occupied by Fidesz).
-According to the party's "Declaration of Principles", Jobbik will "always focus on the interests of Hungary and the Hungarian people instead of a political group or an ideology.
+From 2015 to 2020, the party started to redefine itself as a more moderate conservative people's party and changed the controversial elements of its communication, culminating with its new declaration of principles now defining itself as a centre-right and pro-European party, with some residual moderated nationalist tendencies (the position previously occupied by Fidesz).
+According to the party's "Declaration of Principles", Jobbik would "always focus on the interests of Hungary and the Hungarian people instead of a political group or an ideology.
 On the other hand, [Jobbik] reject[s] hatemongering and extreme political views that are contrary to Christian values and ethics."
-However, the foreign media has remained sceptical about the efficiency of the ideological change with voices claiming the change to be comparable to "a wolf in sheep's clothing".
+Foreign media remained sceptical about the efficiency of the ideological change with voices, arguing the change to be comparable to "a wolf in sheep's clothing".

-After the Hungarian parliamentary elections on 8 April 2018, the party polled 1,092,806 votes, securing 19.06% of the total, making it Hungary's second-largest party in the National Assembly.
+At the 2018 Hungarian parliamentary election, the party polled 1,092,806 votes, securing 19.06% of the total, making it Hungary's second-largest party in the National Assembly.
+The party position was confirmed in 2022, while 2026 marked the first time it did not present an electoral party list.

 Name

 The Movement for a Better Hungary more commonly goes under its abbreviated name Jobbik, which is in fact a play on words.
 The word jobb in Hungarian has two meanings, the adjective for "better" and the direction "right".
 Consequently, the comparative form Jobbik means both "better choice" and "more to the right".
 This is somewhat similar to the English phrase "right choice", which could mean both "a choice on the right side of the political spectrum" and "a correct choice".
-In fact, originally it was a pun, JOBBIK is the short form for JOBBoldali Ifjúsági Közösség (English: Right-wing Youth Community).
+In fact, originally it was a pun, JOBBIK is the short form for JOBBoldali Ifjúsági Közösség (English: Right-wing Christian Youth Community).
 On 25 February 2023 the party's congress announced that the party legally changed its name to Jobbik – Conservatives.
+In September 2024, the party's name was changed back to Jobbik - Movement for a Better Hungary.